Find Trade Colleges

 The total student population at South Arkansas Community College is 1,253, which includes 530 full-time undergraduates.
 The school has a student-to-faculty ratio of 13 to 1.

-9% of SouthArk students take out loans to afford college costs.
-The average amount of student loans is $3,588 a year.
+Approximately 9% of the students who attend this school take out loans.
+The typical student loan amount is $3,588 a year.
 The school reports a student loan default rate of 3.7% which is much lower than the average rate of 10.8%!

 #6